Have Questions?

 724-548-7607 x222

 Armstrong County Council on Alc and has long been dedicated to helping its clients recovery after a period of alcohol and drug addiction.
-It has been doing this within Vandergrift and in the surrounding communities for quite some time.
+It has been doing this within Vandergrift, Pennsylvania and in the surrounding communities for quite some time.
 Today, Armstrong County Council on Alc and provides services like behavior modification, group therapy, couple/family therapy, substance abuse counseling approach, rational emotive behavioral therapy, individual psychotherapy - which are all in line with their philosophy of the treatments and rehabilitation programs that work.
 Additionally, Armstrong County Council on Alc and believes that clients need specially tailored treatment programs to achieve recovery.
 This is why it offers various programs, like seniors or older adults, programs for the hearing impaired, suicide prevention services, persons with post-traumatic stress disorder, legal advocacy, housing services - among other services listed in the following sections.

 Armstrong County Council on Alc and offers short term addiction treatment centers, detox programs, long term addiction treatment programs, inpatient addiction treatment centers, outpatient counseling and others.
 Further, Armstrong County Council on Alc and has relapse prevention programs that are useful in helping clients after they complete treatment.
 This drug and alcohol rehab facility also uses treatment methods that can help you create both lasting and permanent stability.